CornellPhysicsWiki/cornellphysicswiki.github.io/experiences/other_experiences.md

 - [Cornell Mathematical Contest in Modelling](https://e.math.cornell.edu/sites/mcm/)
 - [iQuHACK](https://www.iquise.mit.edu/iQuHACK/2022-01-28)

-Many Physics majors also consider going into finance.
-There are a lot of opportunities, but to get you started do check out:
+Many Physics majors also pursue careers outside of academia (engineering, finance, data science etc.).
+There are a lot of opportunities to help you get a headstart, but to get you started do check out:

+- Hackathons
+- Industry Internships
 - Spring Weeks
 - Trading Competitions